spacenectar/builda/README.md

 ## Installing modules

-Builda has two different types of modules, 'scaffolds' and 'prefabs'.
+Builda has two different types of modules, 'blueprints' and 'prefabs'.

-You can install scaffolds by running `builda install <scaffold-path>`
+You can install blueprints by running `builda install <blueprint-path>`

 Installing prefabs is a little different.
 Instead of installing a prefab, you initialise a project using a prefab.